tomrannosaurus/C-CLadder/README.md

 # Experimental Design

 ## Six-Condition Framework
-Each causal question is evaluated under six conditions:
+Each causal question is evaluated under six scenarios:

 1. **No Graph:** Question only (baseline)
 2. **Correct Graph:**: Question with accurate causal graph